Transfer Application Process

 Wheelock operates with priority deadlines combined with rolling admissions.
 You are encouraged to apply by the priority deadlines for the best consideration for admissions and scholarships, but we will continue to review applications on a space-available basis throughout the year.
 You will be notified of a decision within 3-4 weeks of completing your application.

 We want to get to know you as an individual, and the best way to do this is for us to sit down and have a conversation with an admissions counselor.
-Appointments can be arranged Monday through Friday from 10:00 a.m. to 3:30 p.m.; these can also be conducted via Skype or phone if you cannot come to Boston.
+These can also be conducted via Skype or phone if you cannot come to Boston.
 Please contact us at 617-879-2206 or register online.

 Wheelock College does not discriminate on the basis of race, color, national or ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic or other school-administered programs.